How to Install Matomo with Nginx on Ubuntu

 sudo find /var/www/html/matomo -type f -exec chmod 644 {} \;

-Setting files to 644 permits reading and writing by the owner and read-only access for others, balancing security and functionality.
+By setting files to 644, you permit reading and writing by the owner, while providing read-only access for others.
+This balances security with functionality.

 Configuring Nginx for Matomo